Skip to content

 Step 2: Add a New WordPress Post

-In your Posts menu, you can then click the Add button to create a new post.
+In your Posts menu, you can click the Add button to create a new post.
 Depending on your theme, this might have a slightly different name.
-For example, some themes may refer to the Posts section as Blog Posts, for example, if you have both a blog and a news section on your site, with separate subdomains.
+For example, some themes may refer to the Posts section as Blog Posts if you have both a blog and a news section on your site, with separate subdomains.

-Additionally, there might be some minor variations in how the Add Post button is labeled.
-For instance, under some themes this might simply say New.
-In most cases, these differences should be fairly self-explanatory.
+Additionally, there might be minor variations in how the Add Post button is labelled.
+For instance, under some themes, this might simply say New.
+In most cases, these differences should be pretty self-explanatory.

-In our example site, the posts are represented by the orange yellow in the image below.
-You will need to click on the add button to add a post, otherwise it will take you into all of the posts you have created already.
+In our example site, the posts are represented by the orange-yellow in the image below.
+You will need to click on the add button to add a post; otherwise, it will take you to all of the posts you have created already.

 Create a post in WordPress 2